MissclickStudios/Projecte3/Docs/conventions.md

 - They should be regular, clean and concise.
 - If there is a pushed feature that requires caution from others it should be explained in the push description.
+- Users should caution whenever they are going to work on or modify a file that is not expected of them to change.

 ### Issues:

-- Issues should be added when a possible bug or crash is noticed.
-- The issue shall follow the template provided in Docs/Issues/issue_template.md.
+- For bug/crash reporting GitHub issues will be used, follow the guidelines defined by Docs/Issues/issues_guidelines.md .

 ### Folders: